vitordalbemcosta/vitordalbemcosta/README.md

 ### Hi you, welcome to my Github profile!
 My name is Vitor 👇

-Currently working as a Frontend Developer for an amazing Fintech called 🍵 🐢 TeaPayment 🍵 🐢
+Frontend developer for an amazing fintech called ✨🍵 🐢 TeaPayment 🐢 🍵✨

 - 📫 Reach out to me: dalbemcosta@gmail.com